All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Is Zepbound FDA-approved for arthritis?

 Not yet.
 Zepbound is FDA-approved for chronic weight management.
-However, with the completion of a dedicated knee OA trial showing positive results, Eli Lilly may seek an arthritis-related indication in the future.
+But with the completion of a dedicated knee OA trial showing positive results, Eli Lilly may seek an arthritis-related indication in the future.

 How does Zepbound compare to bariatric surgery for arthritis?

 Bariatric surgery typically produces 25 to 35% weight loss and has strong data supporting arthritis improvement.
 Zepbound produces 18 to 22% weight loss, which approaches surgical results without the risks and recovery time of an operation.
-For patients who are not candidates for or do not want surgery, Zepbound offers a non-surgical alternative with substantial evidence.
+For patients who aren't candidates for or don't want surgery, Zepbound offers a non-surgical alternative with substantial evidence.

 Can I take Zepbound if I also take arthritis biologics?